 ldaps://ad.burbank.com will also work.
 The standard ports for LDAP are 389 and 636.
 If your server is configured to use a non-standard port, you may need to include it in the URI.
 For example,

 Dir user - This is the DN of the user account dedicated to the Management Console.
-If using Active Directory, the user's
+Depending upon the details of your LDAP or Active Directory configuration, you may need to provide here the email address, the full DN, or the user's Active Directory

 Dir username source - The field in LDAP containing the username.
 The username must be in an email style format: